matijapiskorec/archlinux-usb/terminal-tricks.md

 ln -s /absolute/path/to/directory /absolute/path/to/symlink
 ```

+In case symlink already exists (maybe in a broken state) you can force the link creation with the `-f` option.

 Most commands see symlinks as actual files.
 If it is a directory, you can `cd` to it.
 If it is a file, you can open and change it.
 If you delete an actual link only the link is deleted, not the actual file.

 To copy dereference symlinks as actual files use `-L` option in cp and rsync: